faishalmustofa/webAdmin/README.md

         composer install or composer update
     ```

-4. Copy file .env.example and ceate a new .env file, setting the connsction to database
+4. Copy file .env.example and create a new .env file.
+5. Setting the connection with database that has been created.
-5. Generate laravel key app, run:
+6. Generate laravel key app, run:

     ```bash
         php artisan key:generate